-Share options granted to directors are set out in the Directors' Remuneration Report on pages 31 to 34.
-Except as disclosed in that report, there were no other transactions between directors and the Company or its subsidiaries.
+Share options granted to directors are set out in the Directors' Remuneration Report on pages 29 to 32.
+J. Martin Rushton-Turner is the beneficial holder of rights under Convertible Loan Notes issued in 2023 (Tranche 1 and 2) and 2024 (Tranche 3) as set out in Note 26 of the accounts.
+Except as disclosed in the Directors' Remuneration Report and in Note 26 of the accounts, there were no other transactions between directors and the Company or its subsidiaries.

 In accordance with the Articles of Association the appointment of new directors must be ratified by the shareholders at the AGM following their appointment.
 In addition, one third of the directors of the Company must retire by rotation and seek re-election by the shareholders at each AGM.
-Every director should seek re-election by shareholders at least every three years.
-Accordingly, Rob Smith retires by rotation and offers himself for re-election.
+Accordingly, J. Matin Rushton-Turner offers himself for election and John Standen and Simon Herrick retire by rotation and offer themselves for re-election.